-Check out the second video in our SCAS Spotlight Virtual Speaker Series.
-Our second speaker was Dr. Ted Stankowich who serves on the SCAS Board and is a professor at California State University, Long Beach specializing in terrestrial animals and their strategies for survival.
+Check out the third video in our SCAS Spotlight Virtual Speaker Series.
+Our third speaker was Dr. Kristy Forsgren who serves on the SCAS Board and is a professor at California State University, Fullerton specializing in fish reproduction.

 Check out the first video in our SCAS Spotlight

 The Southern California Academy of Sciences stands in solidarity with #BlackLivesMatter.
 We affirm our commitment to encouraging and providing a space for diverse voices in science.
 The Board of Directors is saddened and outraged by the recent murders of George Floyd, Breonna Taylor, Ahmaud Arbery, and countless others before them (Tamir Rice, Philando Castile, Michael Brown, Trayvon Martin and so many others).
 We also recognize that the systemic racism in our institutions and systems have silenced Black voices and committed atrocities against Black people for centuries.
 We will no longer be part of the silence, and we speak out today in our support for Black lives and our confirmed advocacy to encourage and promote diverse perspectives in science.

 The sciences have a sordid past of lying to, manipulating, and profiting off of Black people.
 The sciences also have a long history of excluding Black and Brown people from researching, learning, and participating in science.
 Many of these prejudicial practices actively continue today.